How Many Words Did Shakespeare Invent That We Use All The Time?

-But you have to admit that he was very good at inventing great new words and turning nouns into verbs.
+But you have to admit that he was very good at inventing great new words and turning nouns into new verbs and vice versa.

 How many words did Shakespeare invent?

-Some estimates say that there are more than 2,200 English words in Shakespeare’s writing that were not in use in English until his time.
+Some estimates say that there are about 1,700 invented English words in Shakespeare’s writing that were not in use in English until his time.